-The following articles were prepared by third parties and include quotes from individuals or entities that are not affiliated with LPL Financial or Ulin & Co.
+The following articles were prepared by third parties and include quotes from individuals or entities that are not affiliated with IFP Securities, LLP or Ulin & Co.
+Wealth Management.
 The opinions voiced in the following materials are for general information only and are not intended to provide specific advice or recommendations for any individual.

 To determine which investment(s) may be appropriate for you, consult your financial advisor prior to investing.
 All performance referenced is historical and is no guarantee of future results.
 All indices are unmanaged and may not be invested into directly.